asyncapi/generator/docs/asyncapi-file.md

 <aside class="info"> If you are looking to learn how to build your own custom template please check out our [documentation](authoring-templates.md)
 </aside>

 The generator library receives the template and AsyncAPI specification file as inputs.
 In order to validate that the specification file is valid, the generator passes the stringified version of the original specification document to the [parser](parser.md). if valid, the parser then manipulates the original json/yml specification file into funtions and properties and bundles them together into an **asyncapiDocument**.
-The generator library then passes the originalapiString, the asyncapiDocument and the extra parameters provided by the user to the render engine.
-The render engine renders a template (where the originalapiString, the asyncapiDocument and the extra parameters) can be accessed from by the end user(developer?) from and  writes the generated output into a file.
+The generator library then passes the originalapiString, the asyncapiDocument and the extra parameters provided by the user to the renderer engine.
+The renderer engine renders a template (where the originalapiString, the asyncapiDocument and the extra parameters) can be accessed from by the end user(developer?) from and  writes the generated output into a file.

 The illustration below clearly depicts the whole proccess from when you pass the template and your specification file as arguments to the asyncapi CLI tool, to how the generator library uses the input to generate the output you need.